Snapshot virtual tour

 After flowing through the farm fields, woods, and a wildlife management area north of the park, the Little Iowa River enters the park as one of two tributaries that supply Lake Louise.
 Some of the river cuts through shallow limestone and forms the underlying karst formations prevalent in southeastern Minnesota.
 Several sinkholes in the park are another example of this type of geology.

-The Southeast Sinkhole Savannas Trail passes through native oak savanna and prairie remnants, as well as restored prairie and woodland.
+The Woodcock Loop Trail passes through native oak savanna and prairie remnants, as well as restored prairie and woodland.
 In the spring, beautiful shooting star and prairie smoke flowers bloom near the trail.